Tuffy Nabors: College football and military service

 He was also rated as "one of the nation's best pivot men", and "one of the greatest linemen in Texas Tech history."
 He also lettered in basketball at Texas Tech.

 Nabors' athletic career was interrupted by service in the Army during World War II.
 He entered the Army in June 1943 and served in the Pacific theater of operations.
 He returned to the United States in July 1945.

 Professional football

 Nabors was selected by the New York Yankees in the seventh round (55th overall pick) of the 1947 AFCA Draft.
 He played for the Yankees during their 1948 season.
 He appeared in a total of 10 AAFC games.

-Later years
+Later life

 In August 1949, he was hired as the line coach for the Texas Western Miners (later renamed UTEP) football program.
 Nabors served as the line coach at Texas Western for three years, ultimately resigning in January 1953 to enter private business.
 In June 1953, he opened the 'Tuffy' Nabors Service Station in Lubbock.
 He later worked for 20 years at the Texas State Comptroller's Office.
 He later operated a Coors beer distributorship in San Antonio.

 Nabors' son, Rick Nabors, later played college football for the Texas Longhorns.

 Nabors died in 1999 in Beaumont, Texas, at age 75.